WHAT TO DO

 Another religious site is the towering Oratoire Saint Joseph, located at 3800 Queen Mary Road on Westmount Summit.
 Each year some 2 million people visit Saint Joseph's Oratory, Canada's largest church.
 The most devout Catholics climb the 99 steps to its front door on their knees.
 It is the world's largest and most popular shrine dedicated to the earthly father of Jesus (Canada's patron saint).
-For a different kind of religious experience, I'd like to suggest a pilgrimage to Centre Bell - the home of the Montreal Canadiens.
-In a country where hockey is part of the national identity, the Habs have won the Stanley Cup more times than any other franchise (24 times).
+For a different kind of religious experience, go on a pilgrimage to Bell Centre - the home of the Montreal Canadiens.
+In a country where hockey is part of the national identity, the Habs have won more Stanley Cup titles than any other team (24).
 Founded in 1909, the Canadiens are the longest continuously operating professional ice hockey team worldwide and one of the oldest North American professional sports franchises.
 If you cannot attend a game, at least be sure to visit the square on the west side of the arena which has a life size statue of hockey legend Maurice "Rocket" Richard and the Montreal Canadiens Hall of Fame museum located inside the building.

 A great place to take a break is Square Victoria.
 With a statue of Queen Victoria on one side and an authentic Parisian metro entrance on the other, this small park makes a perfect spot to relax and enjoy the scenery.
 If you are in the mood for more green spaces, head to Parc Jean Drapeau - named for the mayor who built the metro and brought the city both the 1967 World's Fair and 1976 Olympics.
 The park includes acres of flower gardens, a beach and the Casino de Montreal.
 Another park located in the Plateau neighborhood, Parc La Fontaine (take the metro to Sherbrooke or Mont Royal stop) might be my favorite in the city.
 The eastern half is French with gardens and lawns laid out in geometric shapes and the western half is English with ponds and meandering paths.
 In summer, the open air theatre hosts free events and in winter, one lake becomes a large ice skating rink.
 Finally, no trip to Montreal is complete without a trek to the top of Parc du Mont Royal (you can get there by bus or simply by walking).
 The lookout in front of the Chalet du Mont Royal provides commanding views of downtown and beyond.
 Be sure to take a look inside the chalet, especially at the murals depicting scenes from Canadian history.